prolego-team/pdd/README.md

 ## Acknowledgments
 LLMs are new, and unfortunately, separating the AI hypesters and the real practitioners isn’t easy.
 Here are some pros whose work I admire who helped make this document better.

-Thank you Justin Pounders, Craig Dewalt, Shanif Dhanani,
+Thank you Justin Pounders, [Craig Dewalt](https://www.linkedin.com/in/craigdewalt/), [Shanif Dhanani](https://www.locusive.com/) for reviewing the early, ugly drafts.

 **Copyright**
 Copyright 2024, Prolego, Inc. All rights reserved.